pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 Constructors
 ------------

-Packet pktmbuf constructors are provided by the API.
+Packet fgenbuf constructors are provided by the API.
-The pktmbuf_init() function initializes some fields in the pktmbuf structure that are not modified by the user once created (pktmbuf type, origin pool, buffer start address, and so on).
+The fgenbuf_init() function initializes some fields in the fgenbuf structure that are not modified by the user once created (fgenbuf type, origin pool, buffer start address, and so on).
 This function is given as a callback function to the mempool_create() function at pool creation time.

-Allocating and Freeing pktmbufs
+Allocating and Freeing fgenbufs
 -------------------------------

-Allocating a new pktmbuf requires the user to specify the mempool from which the pktmbuf should be taken.
+Allocating a new fgenbuf requires the user to specify the mempool from which the fgenbuf should be taken.
-For any newly-allocated pktmbuf, it contains one segment, with a length of 0.
+For any newly-allocated fgenbuf, it contains one segment, with a length of 0.
 The offset to data is initialized to have some bytes of headroom in the buffer (FGEN_PKTMBUF_HEADROOM).

-Freeing a pktmbuf means returning it into its original mempool.
+Freeing a fgenbuf means returning it into its original mempool.
-The content of an pktmbuf is not modified when it is stored in a pool (as a free pktmbuf).
+The content of an fgenbuf is not modified when it is stored in a pool (as a free fgenbuf).
-Fields initialized by the constructor do not need to be re-initialized at pktmbuf allocation.
+Fields initialized by the constructor do not need to be re-initialized at fgenbuf allocation.

-Manipulating pktmbufs
+Manipulating fgenbufs
 ---------------------

-This library provides some functions for manipulating the data in a packet pktmbuf.
+This library provides some functions for manipulating the data in a packet fgenbuf.
 For instance:

     *  Get data length